 Special Q & A Brunch with Julie Lythcott-Haims

-Join Mother’s Quest and Happy Women Dinners for a special opportunity to receive Julie’s new book, get it personally signed, and enjoy brunch and a Q & A with Julie at Julie Neale’s private home in the SF Peninsula on January 23, 2022 from noon to 2:30 pm.
+Join Mother’s Quest and Happy Women Dinners for a special opportunity to receive Julie’s new book, get it personally signed, and enjoy brunch and a Q & A with Julie at Julie Neale’s private home, outside, in the SF Peninsula on January 23, 2022 from noon to 2:30 pm.
 Cost is $125 and includes brunch and a copy of the signed book.
 Email firstname.lastname@example.org to secure your spot ASAP.
 Tickets are sold out with the exception of a small number for Mother’s Quest listeners and members.
+Proof of vaccination required.

 Mother’s Quest is Turning Five – Celebrate With Us!

 On December 1st, Mother’s Quest will be celebrating it’s 5th birthday.
 To honor this milestone, we are having a virtual celebration with poetry, music, toasts and more.
 If you’ve been impacted by Mother’s Quest and have wishes to share for our next chapter, I’d love for you to join us.
 Email hello@Mothersquest.com to get all the details and RSVP.